rinata2/GitFun_Project/commands/push.md

 # git push

-When havea a [remote](./remote.md set upyou'll need to begin to move[commits](./commit.md) to the remote. this can be done with the command`git push`.
+When havea a [remote](./remote.md set up you'll need to begin to move[commits](./commit.md) to the remote.
+This can be done with the command`git push`.

 You can attach a name and branch name to your command to specify where you're pushing to.